jaromilfrossard/permuco/README.md

 * Soler, J., Arias, B., Moya, J., Ibáñez, M. I., Ortet, G., Fañanás, L., & Fatjó-Vilas, M. (2019).
 The interaction between the ZNF804A gene and cannabis use on the risk of psychosis in a non-clinical sample.
 Progress in Neuro-Psychopharmacology and Biological Psychiatry, 89, 174-180.

+* Swanson, K., Goldbach, H. C., & Laubach, M. (2019).
+The rat medial frontal cortex controls pace, but not breakpoint, in a progressive ratio licking task.
+Behavioral neuroscience, 133(4), 385.